jundalisay/superb/content/en/research/sarkar/farming/section-1/fruits.md

 ## Banana

+The banana tree originated in South Africa and grows as both a wild and domesticated plant.
+- Its fruit is sweet, tasty, easily digestible.

-The banana tree grows as both a wild and domesticated plant.
-It has sweet, tasty and easily digestible fruit, and the fruit and plant can be eaten in many different ways.
+The fruit and plant can be eaten in many different ways.

-For example, the fruit can be eaten raw, boiled in sugar syrup or fried, and the flowers and stem can be eaten as vegetables.
-It is also very useful, and products like banana chips, banana powder, sodium carbonate, sodium bicarbonate, clothes, plates, etc. can be manufactured from various parts of the plant.
+- For example, the fruit can be eaten raw, boiled in sugar syrup or fried
+- The flowers and stem can be eaten as vegetables.

+The banana tree is also very useful.
+Its parts can be made into:
+- banana chips, banana powder
+- sodium carbonate, sodium bicarbonate
-Clothes can be made from fibres in the trunk, and plates can be made from the leaves.
+- clothes: These can be made from fibres in the trunk
+- plates: Plates can be made from the leaves.
+- etc.

-Usually, the banana tree is called “plantain” and the ripe fruit is called “banana.”
+Usually, the banana tree is called “plantain”
+- The ripe fruit is called “banana.”

 In the case of the kaca kalá variety, both the plant and the fruit are called “plantain.”

-Banana originated in South Africa.

 There are many varieties of banana:
 - cáṋpá kalá, which bears fruit twice a year,